Lauterbrunnen: Economy

 In 2000, there were 360 workers who commuted into the municipality and 252 workers who commuted away.
 The municipality is a net importer of workers, with about 1.4 workers entering the municipality for every one leaving.
 Of the working population, 12.5% used public transportation to get to work, and 12.3% used a private car.

+Tourism

+Lauterbrunnen is a touristic destination.
+It is especially known for being the mecca of wingsuit base jumping.

+Wingsuit base jumping

+The Lauterbrunnen Valley is renowned as a prime location for wingsuit BASE jumping, attracting enthusiasts from around the globe.
+This narrow valley is surrounded by steep rock faces and features 13 legal jump points.
+Many consider it a mecca for BASE jumpers.
+Approximately 20,000 jumps are recorded annually, which is about four times the number recorded in the early 2000s and twice as much as in the 2010s., In 2023, 600 BASE jumpers from various countries visited Lauterbrunnen to engage in this extreme sport.

+Wingsuit BASE jumping is an extreme sport with a high fatality rate.
+In Lauterbrunnen, the average is three fatalities per year.
+The first fatal accident occurred in 1994, claiming the life of BASE jumper and alpinist Xaver Bongard, who had introduced the sport to the valley in 1989 after being introduced to it by Will Oxx in Yosemite.
+Since then, and as of July 2024, 68 BASE jumpers have died in the Lauterbrunnen Valley.
+In 2021, the parish of Lauterbrunnen unveiled a memorial in its cemetery, dedicated to BASE jumpers and mountaineers who lost their lives in the pursuit of adventure in the valley.

+BASE jumping is legal in Switzerland.
+In Lauterbrunnen, authorities require BASE jumpers to purchase a landing card from the Swiss BASE Association, although unlike skydiving, no license is required.

 Religion

 From the 2000 census, 513 or 17.6% were Roman Catholic, while 1,973 or 67.7% belonged to the Swiss Reformed Church.
 Of the rest of the population, there were 34 members of an Orthodox church (or about 1.17% of the population), and there were 47 individuals (or about 1.61% of the population) who belonged to another Christian church.
-There was 1 individual who was Jewish, and 28 (or about 0.96% of the population) who were Islamic.
+There was 1 individual who was Jewish, and 28 (or about 0.96% of the population) who were Muslim.
 There were 3 individuals who were Buddhist and 2 individuals who belonged to another church.
-144 (or about 4.94% of the population) belonged to no church, are agnostic or atheist, and 187 individuals (or about 6.42% of the population) did not answer the question.
+144 (or about 4.94% of the population) belonged to no church, were agnostic or atheist, and 187 individuals (or about 6.42% of the population) did not answer the question.